-\textit{Search.} Searching is a popular information retrieval-based approach to suggest edits that were previously applied to similar code contexts~\cite{ray2014uniqueness,nguyen2013study,meng2013lase,meng2011systematic}.
-However, each retrieval-based technique relies on its perceived definition of code similarity (e.g., token, tree, or graph-based similarity) and fails to produce patches with a slight variation of that definition.
-As a result, these methods tend to have limited applicability to diverse editing contexts.
+\textit{Search \& Retrieve.} This is a popular approach to suggest edits that were previously applied to similar code contexts~\cite{ray2014uniqueness,nguyen2013study,meng2013lase,meng2011systematic}.
+However, each retrieval-based technique relies on its perceived definition of code similarity (\eg token, tree, or graph-based similarity) and fails to generate edits with a slight variation of that definition.
+As a result, these methods tend to have limited applicability to diverse code editing contexts.

-\textit{Generate.} In recent years, the most promising approach is perhaps Large Language Model (LLM)-based code generation models where code is generated based on developers' intent and surrounding code context.
-Open-source code-specific LLMs such as PLBART~\cite{ahmad2021unified}, CodeGPT-2~\cite{CodeXGLUE}, CodeT5~\cite{wang2021codet5}, and NatGen~\cite{chakraborty2022natgen} have shown significant potential in code generation.
-Additionally, industry-scale LLMs like GPT-3~\cite{brown2020language} and Codex~\cite{chen2021evaluating} have become widely popular for generating source code and are used as the backbone of commercial code generation software such as GitHub Copilot$^{\text{\ref{copilot}}}$.
+\textit{Generate.} In recent years, the most promising approach is perhaps the Large Language Model (LLM)-based code generation models where code is generated based on developers' intent and surrounding code context.
+For instance, open-source code-specific LLMs such as PLBART~\cite{ahmad2021unified}, CodeGPT-2~\cite{CodeXGLUE}, CodeT5~\cite{wang2021codet5}, and NatGen~\cite{chakraborty2022natgen} have shown significant potential in code generation.
+Additionally, industry-scale LLMs like GPT-3~\cite{brown2020language} and Codex~\cite{chen2021evaluating} have gained widespread popularity for generating source code and are used as the backbone of commercial code generation software such as GitHub Copilot$^{\text{\ref{copilot}}}$.

 There is a subtle difference between edit generation and code generation.
 Developers generate edits by transforming the original code version into a new version, often by deleting and adding lines.
 Edit generation can thus be thought of as a conditional probability distribution, generating new lines of code by conditioning on the old lines.
 Existing LLM-based code generation approaches do not capture granular edit operations: which tokens will be deleted, which tokens will be inserted, and in particular, where the new tokens will be inserted.